kubrickfr/avsc-wiki/API.md

 ##### `type.getFields()`

-Returns a copy of the array of fields contained in this record.
+Returns a frozen copy of the array of fields contained in this record.

 ##### `type.getRecordConstructor()`